IKOR-GmbH/sip-framework/docs/README.md

     .id(""{{endpoint.out.partner.their-assurance-co.id}}"")
 ```

-This approach would provide better understanding of what the adapter is about just by looking into the configuration.
+If this convention is followed in the configuration, it leads to a unified structure that makes it possible
+to identify at a single glance which systems are communicating with each other and which communication technologies are
+being used.
-It makes the route more descriptive, and the adapters easier to maintain.
+It also makes routes more descriptive and adapters much easier to maintain.

 **Setting processor and route IDs**